-For the year ended June 30, 2016, the Legislators Retirement Fund assets were depleted, and therefore an annual money-weighted rate of return cannot be calculated.
+For the years ended June 30, 2016 and June 30, 2017, the Legislators Retirement Fund assets were depleted, and therefore an annual money-weighted rate of return cannot be calculated.
 The money-weighted rate of return is a method of calculating period-by-period returns on pension plan investments that adjusts for the changing amounts actually invested.
 For purposes of this schedule, the money-weighted rate of return is calculated as the internal rate of return on pension plan investments, net of pension plan investment expense.